 The cliffs are relatively accessible via a 2 km (return) walking track suitable for beginner to advanced hikers.
 This means most people can enjoy this natural attraction in Margaret River.
 Despite this, even in peak periods, there’s usually only a few other people on the trail so you’ll still enjoy the serenity of our remote coastline of the south-west.

-I’m a local expert on Margaret River, having been to Wilyabrup Sea Cliffs multiple times, plus sending lots of my accommodation guests there, so you can trust this detailed guide on Wilyabrup Sea Cliffs!
+I have personally been to Wilyabrup Sea Cliffs multiple times, plus sent lots of my accommodation guests there when I owned a motel in Margaret River, so you can trust this detailed guide on Wilyabrup Sea Cliffs!

-The Wilyabrup Sea Cliffs are located about 25 minutes drive north of Margaret River.
+The Wilyabrup Sea Cliffs are located about a 25-minute drive north of Margaret River.
 Find Caves Road (west of town) and head north for approximately 20 km until you see a sign for Wilyabrup Road.
 You need to turn left here.

 There is also a large sign for Wilyabrup Dreaming Pottery Studio which is located on this same road.
 The road is mostly gravel and is narrow at points with some blind corners.
 It is super important to drive slowly and be aware of oncoming traffic.
 The road is suitable for any 2WD cars but bearing in mind it is a gravel surface so be sure to check your insurance policy if you’re in a hire car.

 You’ll continue on until you reach an open clearing and this is the Wilyabrup Sea Cliffs Car Park.
 You’ll see a sign and a wooden step going over a wire fence.
 You’re in the right place!
 Time to park up and get walking.

 There is one long drop toilet here (loo with a view!) but that’s it for convenience/facilities.
 Take in your own drinking water, and snacks and leave no trace.